nic-at/httptapi/README.md

 ### Installing

 Once compiled, copy the .tsp file into the Windows\system32 directory.
 Copy the file using the Windows Explorer to avoid SysWOW64 issues.

+### License Key

+The latest release binaries still contains the license check.
+You can use this 9999 lines license (just enter it in the Configuration->LicenseInfo window and press "apply"):

+CE3rCZyNoZykP57K0x0mRgCkIz9vr17CgxpPM2OfAT8USBDAZthYuoNsiRxnYF2v8m882F
+cY+DunOuk/Hu9kOGCQ+hzEolsM